10 Christmas Sermons to Make Pastors Merry and Bright

 What are you called to cut?

-This might mean training your church secretary to use church accounting software.
+This may mean training your church secretary to use church accounting software.

-It might mean hiring a third-party accounting service to keep your books.
+It may mean hiring a third-party accounting service to keep your books.
 However it works, make sure someone has eyes on every cent at all times.

 Don’t wing the details.
 Have someone keeping their eye on every penny.
 Don’t be a church that is “penny wise and pound foolish”—meaning, you save money by buying moldy coffee for visitors but take out a 10% interest loan for a new building.